keithasaurus/koda-validate/README.md

 ```

 Notice that in `Predicate`s we define `is_valid` and `err_message` methods, while in `Validator`s we define the
 entire `__call__` method.
-This is because the base `Predicate` class is coded in such a way that we limit how much it
+This is because the base `Predicate` class is constructed in such a way that we limit how
-can actually do -- we don't want it to be able to alter the value being validated.
-This turns out to be useful because
+much it can actually do -- we don't want it to be able to alter the value being validated.
+This turns out to be useful
-it allows us to proceed sequentially through an arbitrary amount of `Predicate`s of the same type, while being
+because it allows us to proceed sequentially through an arbitrary amount of `Predicate`s of the same type in a given
-confident that we can return all `Predicate` errors for a given `Validator`.
+validator.
+Only because of this property can we be confident in our ability to return all `Predicate` errors for a
+given `Validator` (instead of exiting at the first failure).

 ## Metadata
 Previously we said an aim of Koda Validate is to allow reuse of validator metadata.
 Principally this
 is useful in generating descriptions of the validator's constraints -- one example could be generating
 an OpenAPI (or other) schema.
-Here we'll use validator metadata to build a function which can return very simple
+Here we'll do something simpler and use validator metadata to build a function which can
-plaintext descriptions of validators:
+return plaintext descriptions of validators:

 ```python3
 from typing import Any